 I’ve also found that I am less distracted when I am spending time with people I care about.
 There are fewer things on my phone to send me notifications, and at this point most are work-related.
 The lack of constant interruptions makes it easier for me to spend time completely focused on who I’m with and what I’m doing.

-No Social Media: The Cons Link to heading
+No Social Media: The Cons

 There are often events that I don’t get invited to, because I’m not on social media.
 This is less of an issue now than it used to be, as people have slowly internalized that they need to contact me directly to invite me to things, but it still happens.
 And I’ve had to learn to be okay with it, which is hard for someone who deals with the fear of missing out (FOMO) frequently.
 It does mean, however, that the events I’m invited to are generally because the host is actually interested in me being there, and not because they invited a large portion of their friend list.